astropy/specutils/docs/spectrum.rst

 Including Uncertainties
 -----------------------

-The :class:`~specutils.Spectrum1D` class supports uncertainties, and arithmetic operations performed with :class:`~specutils.Spectrum1D` objects will propagate uncertainties.
+The :class:`~specutils.Spectrum` class supports uncertainties, and arithmetic operations performed with :class:`~specutils.Spectrum` objects will propagate uncertainties.

 Uncertainties are a special subclass of :class:`~astropy.nddata.NDData`, and their